bkocis/general-shell-scripts/term-pwd-log/README.md

 #### lllogme

-same as `echo "a custome message" >> to_a_custom.file` with added date and decorations.
-For instant log messages.
+Logs an instant message to a file; same as `echo "a custome message" >> to_a_custom.file` with added date and decorations.